 Big Tech hiring gets its strength from being staged: each round removes a different kind of uncertainty, and together they support a more reliable decision.

-The chapter shows how screens, coding rounds, system design, and behavioral interviews act as sequential evidence gathering, where handoff quality, fast elimination of weak hypotheses, and a predictable pipeline matter as much as the raw signals themselves.
+The chapter shows how recruiter screens, coding rounds, system design, and behavioral interviews work as sequential evidence gathering.
+What matters is not only the raw signal, but also continuity between rounds, fast rejection of weak hypotheses, and a predictable process.

 For preparation, this is useful because it lets you think in round-specific terms instead of vaguely preparing for interviewing in general: what each stage needs to prove, where your profile can be reinforced, and how to recover after a weak round.